Introducing the UnitVisID Alliance

 What is the UnitVisID Alliance?

-The UnitVisID Alliance is a self-governing Alliance established to unify the industry around an approach to serialized, RFID-tagged pharmaceutical products.
-Our goal is to ensure the quality, performance, and interoperability of RFID tagged drug products as they move through the supply chain from the manufacturer, through the distributor, to the hospital and eventually into the patient, across any and all hardware or software systems.
+The UnitVisID Alliance is the first open, member-driven Alliance established to unify the industry around an approach to serialized, RFID-tagged pharmaceutical products.
+Our goal is to ensure the accuracy, performance, and interoperability of RFID-tagged pharmaceutical products as they move through the supply chain from the manufacturer, through the distributor, to the hospital and eventually into the patient, across any and all hardware or software systems.

 The UnitVisID approach takes serialization beyond DSCSA, from the unit of sale to the unit of use.
 The UnitVisID approach uniquely serializes every unit-of-use medication, container, or device and tracks every action taken upon it during its entire lifecycle.

-UnitVisID-tagged drugs and hardware devices are compliant with existing standards like RAIN and GS1, and have been tested to ensure:
+UnitVisID tagged pharmaceuticals and hardware devices are compliant with existing standards like RAIN and GS1, and are tested to ensure:

-- Complete and Accurate Data — A full and evolving record of each drug’s attributes and event history is stored in the cloud and available to all parties
+- Accuracy — A full and evolving record of each pharmaceutical’s properties and event history is stored in stored safely in the UnitVisID Registry cloud

 UnitVisID Alliance was originally launched as the DoseID Consortium.
 We changed our name to better reflect our work around medication visibility and the benefits of that to hospitals and the supply chain.